awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

         If you omit this field, multi\-line mode is disabled, and any line that begins with a non\-whitespace character closes the previous log message and starts a new log message\.

         If you include this field, you can specify `{timestamp_format}` to use the same regular expression as your time stamp format\.
 Otherwise, you can specify a different regular expression for CloudWatch Logs to use to determine the start lines of multi\-line entries\.
       + **encoding** – Specified the encoding of the log file so that it can be read correctly\.
-If you specify an incorrect coding, there might be data loss because characters than cannot be decoded are replaced with other characters\.
+If you specify an incorrect coding, there might be data loss because characters that cannot be decoded are replaced with other characters\.

         The default is utf\-8\.
 Below are all possible values: